clarkt3/zero-to-mastery-ml/README.md

 ## Contents

-The following contents are listed in suggested chronological order.
+The following contents are listed in the suggested chronological order.

-But feel free to mix in match in anyway you feel fit.
+But feel free to mix and match in any way you see fit.

 > **Note:** All of the datasets we use in the course are available in the [`data/`](https://github.com/mrdbourke/zero-to-mastery-ml/tree/master/data) folder.